tjmcs/dn-kafka/docs/Managing-Connectors.md

 # Managing Connectors

-In addition to supporting the deployment of Kafka to one or more target nodes, the playbook in this repository also supports management of connectors and of workers in the connector framework in a deployed Kafka instance or cluster.
-Specifically, the playbook in this repository can be used to:
+The [modfy-connectors.yml](../modify-connectors.yml) playbook in this repository can be used to modify the connectors that are deployed to a Kafka instance or cluster.
+Specifically, the playbook in this playbook can be used to:

 * Add new connectors to the nodes in the cluster
 * Manage workers in the connector framework on those nodes, and
-* Manage instances of those connectors running on on the workers in the connector framework
+* Manage instances of the connectors on on the workers that are running within that connector framework

 We will describe these capabilities more in the sections that follow.
 The only assumption made is that the target nodes for the playbook run are actually members of a Kafka cluster and that the code for the connector framework was included in the deployment of that cluster (this is true, by default, for all recent versions of Kafka).